ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 val mean : int -> int -> int = <fun>
 ```

-As for the product type symbol `*`, the function type symbol `->` is not associative.
-These two types are not the same.
+Like the product type symbol `*`, the function type symbol `->` is not associative.
+The following two types are not the same:
 - `(int -> int) -> int` : This is a function taking a function of type `int -> int` as parameter and returning an `int` as result.
 - `int -> (int -> int)` : This is a function taking an `int` as parameter and returning a function of type `int -> int` as result.